maxp421/calculator/README.md

 A better alternative would be using a library such as [mathjs](https://mathjs.org/) which [should](https://mathjs.org/docs/expressions/security.html) be safer.

 The solution I chose was to parse the string myself using RegEx as I have been meaning to learn RegEx for a while now and this project seemed like a great excuse to do so.

+Order of operations:

+1. Parantheses
+2. Exponentiation
+3. Multiplication and Division
+4. Modulo
+5. Addition and Subtraction